amitbcp/tsai-vision/capstone/README.md

 We take this encoded image from a Convolution backbone network like ResNet-50 or ResNet-101.
 The image is passed through the network which is used as a feature extractor.
 We remove the last few layers from RestNet along with the GAP & Classification layers before using it as a feature extractor.

 The extracted feature-map is then passed through a transition layer to reduce the dimension(in the channel dimension) and finally used as  \the enoded image along with positonal encoding for the transformer.

+It can also be seen that the encoder is encoding the input image into query-key-value pairs, and the key-value pairs are passed to the decoder for cross-attention.

 #### WHAT DO WE DO HERE to generate NxMxH/32xW/32 maps ?